medialize/ally.js/docs/api/is/focus-relevant.md

 # ally.is.focusRelevant

-Determines if an element is considered focusable by script.
+Determines if an element has any relevance to focus management.

 ## Description

+This module is a pre-filter for [`ally.is.focusable`](focusable.md), [`ally.is.tabbable`](tabbable.md), [`ally.is.onlyTabbable`](only-tabbable.md) and [`ally.get.focusRedirectTarget`](../get/focus-redirect-target.md).
+Elements may be considered focus-relevant, even though they do not in fact be focusable, tabbable, only-tabbable or redirect focus given their current conditions.
+But any element that is focusable, tabbable, only-tabbable or redirects focus *is* focus-relevant.

 Consult the data tables [what browsers consider focusable](../../data-tables/focusable.md) and [what ally.js considers focusable](../../data-tables/focusable.strict.md) to learn how HTML elements behave.